orangeduck/CPP_COMPLETE/README.md

 ...
 ```

-Lists could then be created and used very easily:
+Lists could then be created using round brackets and updated with the functions I had specified.

 ```c
 // 1